 The peregrine falcon (Falco peregrinus) is widely distributed and its habitat includes a wide variety of ecosystem types.
 During the breeding season, it can be found most everywhere except the Amazon Basin, the Sahara Desert, the steppes of central and eastern Asia, and Antarctica.
 It is most commonly found in habitats that contain cliffs or some sort of nesting platforms and open gulfs of air for hunting.
 The peregrine falcon also inhabits a wide variety of habitats in its wintering range.
 The only difference between the breeding and wintering habitat is that the wintering habitat may occur in open-relief areas without suitable nesting areas.
 Besides natural cliffs ranging between 25 and 1,300 feet, suitable nesting platforms include old nests of other bird species on electric pylons, channel buoys, and towers; stone quarries; factory silos; buildings, churches, and bridges in urban centers; and power plants.
-The diet of the peregrine falcon includes birds, bats, and rodents.
-The prey is typically captured while the peregrine falcon is in flight.
+The diet of the peregrine falcon is in flight.
 Occasionally, the peregrine falcon will walk on the ground to prey on nestling birds and rodents.

 Source: White, Clayton M., Nancy J. Clum, Tom J. Cade and W. Grainger Hunt.
 2002.
 Peregrine Falcon (Falco peregrinus), The Birds of North America Online (A. Poole, Ed.).
-Ithaca: Cornell of Ornithology; Retrieved from the Birds of North America Online: Lab http://bna.birds.cornell.edu/bna/species/660.
+Ithaca: Cornell Lab of Ornithology; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna/species/660.